-Several new syntactical improvements with C# 6.0 were introduced and these are as follows
+Several new syntactical improvements with C# 6.0 were introduced and these are as follows1.
+Using Static directive for namespaces

 2. Auto property Initializer